TimSimpson/TypeBarrier/README.md

 ## Usage

+!!
+Note: this package is still under construction, so what you see below is currently a lie.

 Imagine you have a framework which may dispatch arbitrary arguments to a number of functions.

 In Python, this is easy: